Pain relief medicines for short term pain

 Medical conditions

-Some types of pain medication can worsen some medical conditions and should be avoided.
+Some pain medicines can worsen some medical conditions and should be avoided.
 For example, NSAIDS can make stomach ulcers worse, so if you have a history of stomach ulcers, you should avoid them.
 NSAIDs must also be used with caution by older adults and people with heart disease, type 2 diabetes or kidney problems.

-Before taking medication for pain relief, it is important to ask if these may interact with medications that you are already taking for another condition.
-If you are unsure, check with your doctor or pharmacist.
+Before taking medicine for pain relief, it’s important to ask if they might interact with medicines that you’re already taking for another condition, eg, codeine and gabapentin shouldn’t be taken together.
+If you’re unsure, check with your doctor or pharmacist.

 Allergies

 Some allergies may prevent you from taking certain types of pain relief medicines.
 For example, NSAIDs can cause allergic reactions in some people.
 Soon after taking the medicine, you may develop flushing, itchy rashes (hives), blocked and runny nose, and asthma (sometimes severe).
-If you have had hives (urticaria), nasal polyps or asthma, your risk of NSAID allergy is much higher compared to people without these conditions.
+If you have had hives (urticaria), nasal polyps or asthma, your risk of NSAID allergy is much higher than it is for people without these conditions.

 Paracetamol